How Stripe Capital works

 Fixed payment loans

-If your loan has a fixed monthly payment instead of a minimum payment, Stripe stops witholding from your Stripe sales when you meet the fixed payment amount.
-If your sales witholdings don’t meet the fixed payment by the end of the payment period, Stripe automatically debits the balance.
+If your loan has a fixed payment instead of a minimum payment, Stripe stops withholding from your Stripe sales when you meet the fixed payment amount.
+If your sales withholdings don’t meet the fixed payment by the end of the payment period, Stripe automatically debits the balance.
 You can also make manual payments at any time through your Dashboard using the Make payment option.
+Your financing agreement will specify whether there is a fixed payment amount.

 Examples